Calculation of radiocarbon dates

 The calculation of radiocarbon dates determines the age of an object containing organic material by using the properties of radiocarbon (also known as carbon-14), a radioactive isotope of carbon.

 Radiocarbon dating methods produce data based on the ratios of different carbon isotopes in a sample that must then be further manipulated in order to calculate a resulting "radiocarbon age".
 Radiocarbon dating is also referred to as carbon dating or carbon-14 dating.
 Calculations of radiocarbon dates are typically made based on measurements from beta counting devices or from accelerator mass spectrometers (AMS).
 There are several possible sources of error in both the beta counting and AMS methods.

+There has been considerable confusion and lack of consistency in the names and symbols used in these calculations over the years.

 Calculations

 The calculations to be performed depend on the measurements taken based on the technology used, since beta counters measure the sample's radioactivity, whereas accelerator mass spectrometers (AMS) determine the ratio of the three different carbon isotopes in the sample.